Jewelry Protection

 Cutting and grinding gems uses toxic chemicals and high water volumes, leading to chemical runoff and polluting local water supplies.

-When shopping for sustainable jewelry, look for labels certifying Fairmined gems to ensure you’re buying from a designer that supports local gem cutters and jewelry manufacturers.
+To ensure shopping from sustainable jewelry manufacturers, look for labels certifying Fairmined gems to ensure you’re buying from a designer that supports local gem cutters and jewelry manufacturers that follow sustainable gem making practices, ensuring everything from labor to sourcing is done in a socially responsible manner.

 Lab-grown gems